 Carrying around too much weight feels uncomfortable, and it can also damage your health.
-According the Centers of Disease Control and Prevention (CDC), obesity rates have skyrocketed in the United States in recent years.
+According the (CDC), obesity rates have skyrocketed in the United States in recent years.
 As of 2010, more than one-third of American adults were considered obese, defined as having a body mass index (BMI) of 30 or higher.
 Body mass is derived by dividing weight in pounds by height in inches squared, and then multiplying the result by 703 (weight (lb) / [height (in)] 2 x 703).
 You can calculate your body mass by following these three steps:

 - Multiply your weight in pounds by 703.